zencart/documentation/content/user/order_total/gift_certificates.md

 A customer can enter as many Gift Certificates as they want on the checkout_payment page or gift-certificate redemption page, and then apply what ever portion of their Gift Certificate Balance to the order.

 **NOTE:** Gift Certificates can also be claimed by using the link provided in the email and logging in to claim the Gift Certificate to add it to their available balance.
 And then they are free to apply the amount to use against any future order during checkout on the checkout_payment.

+**NOTE:** Gift Certificates are sometimes also called "Gift Vouchers" by our friends in the United Kingdom.
+You will hear these terms used interchangably.